Watch / Book Overviews / New Testament Overviews

 2 Peter

-In this letter, Peter issues two warnings against corrupt teachers, who are objecting to the reality of Jesus' resurrection and leading the community astray.
-This letter is meant to restore confidence and order to the Church by offering an expansive vision of hope for the whole world.
-In the coming Day of the Lord, God will expose evil and injustice to make way for a new heaven and earth.
-It will be a place permeated with righteousness and God's love and filled with people who know and love God and their neighbors.
+In this letter, Peter issues two warnings against corrupt teachers, who are objecting to the reality of Jesus’ resurrection and leading the community astray.
+In the coming Day of the Lord, God will expose evil and injustice to make way for a new Heaven and Earth.

 8:03